Judo-Security/Judo-Node-CLI/README.md

 --machine="computer name" 	White list machine name.
 Note: to specify more than one machine name, use the --machine switch more than once.

+--save="/home"			Location where to save the decrypted Judo file

 --verbose 			Display verbose information.
 Mostly useful when used in conjunction with -r.

 -c "secret name" 		Create judo file.